value in the nation among public colleges & universities (Consumers Digest)

 - Prerequisites:These are classes that must be taken before more advanced classes in the same academic field.

-- Schedule:A student's program of classes for each semester.
+- Schedule:A student's plan of classes for each semester.
 The schedule consists of the courses being taken and the times at which they meet every week.

 - Semester:Refers to a segment of the school year that is approximately 16 weeks in duration.
 The fall semester begins in late August and ends in mid December; the spring semester begins in January and ends in mid May.
 Each semester is a complete unit of study requiring examinations and completion of course work.
 Grades are recorded on the student's permanent record, called a transcript, at the end of every semester.